What Is Continuous Testing?

 The first step on the path to continuous testing is to establish stable automation.
 Stable automation is achieved when all testing issues have been remediated and smart reporting clearly discerns between real issues and false negatives.

-A key consideration in automated testing is a team’s skillset.
+A key consideration in automation testing is a team’s skillset.
 Assess the experience level of your team so you can determine whether code-level scripting such as Selenium, Appium, or even Espresso/XCUITest makes sense.
 Otherwise, you may want to select a codeless or low-code solution.
 If you choose a tool that does not match your team’s skillset, you will struggle to reach stable automation.

 2. Daily Cycle